darxkies/k8s-tew/README.md

 k8s-tew dashboard -o
 ```

-__NOTE__: It takes minutes to actually download dashboard.
+__NOTE__: It takes minutes to actually download the dashboard.
 Use the following command to check the status of the pods:

 ```shell
 kubectl get pods -n kube-system